Certificate Management Protocol

 The Certificate Management Protocol (CMP) is an Internet protocol standardized by the IETF used for obtaining X.509 digital certificates in a public key infrastructure (PKI).

-CMP is a very feature-rich and flexible protocol, supporting any types of cryptography.
+CMP is a very feature-rich and flexible protocol, supporting many types of cryptography.

 CMP messages are self-contained, which, as opposed to EST, makes the protocol independent of the transport mechanism and provides end-to-end security.

 CMP messages are encoded in ASN.1, using the DER method.